aceisScope/GCP_DE_Notes/README.md

 Data replication between zones in a region.

 -   Fully managed MySQL Community Edition databases in the cloud.
--   Second Generation instances support MySQL 5.6 or 5.7, and provide up to 416 GB of RAM and 10 TB data storage, with the option to automatically increase the storage size as needed.
--   First Generation instances support MySQL 5.5 or 5.6, and provide up to 16 GB of RAM and 500 GB data storage.
--   Create and manage instances in the Google Cloud Platform Console.
--   Instances available in US, EU, or Asia.
+-   MySQL 5.6 or 5.7, PostgreSQL 9.6 or 11 and SQL Server in beta
--   Customer data encrypted on Google’s internal networks and in database tables, temporary files, and backups.
+-   Customer data encrypted on Google’s internal networks and indatabase tables, temporary files, and backups.
--   Support for secure external connections with the Cloud SQL Proxy or with the SSL/TLS protocol.
--   Support for private IPbeta (private services access).
+-   Support for secure external connections with the Cloud SQL Proxy or with the SSL/TLS protocol, or private IPbeta (private services access).
+-   MySQL:
--   Data replication between multiple zones with automatic failover.
+    -   HA: Data replication between multiple zones with automatic failover via failover replicas.
--   Import and export databases using mysqldump, or import and export CSV files.
+    -   Import and export databases using mysqldump, CSV files or external replica promotion (requires binary log retention and GTID consistency).
     -   Support for MySQL wire protocol and standard MySQL connectors.
--   Automated and on-demand backups, and point-in-time recovery.
+    -   Automated and on-demand backups, and point-in-time recovery (requires **binary logging**).
+-   Postgres:
+    -  HA: primary instance and standby instance in multiple zones sharing the same persistent disk
+    -  Automated backups, but doesn't support point-in-time recovery
+    -  Extensions
 -   Instance cloning.
 -   Integration with Stackdriver logging and monitoring.
 -   ISO/IEC 27001 compliant.